 Frankly, I disagree: given such power, I do expect it to be abused, so indeed such a law is needed.

-After a six-month investigation, federal prosecutors declined to fine any criminal charges in the case.
+After a six-month investigation, federal prosecutors declined to fine any criminal charges in the case, they announced in August.

 “For the government to prosecute a criminal case, it must prove beyond a reasonable doubt that the person charged acted with criminal intent,” said U.S. Attorney Zane Memeger.
 “We have not found evidence that would establish beyond a reasonable doubt that anyone involved had criminal intent.”